Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 be used in Shark.

-In general, most routines are optimized for batch computation (see the tutorial on :doc:`../data/batches`), that is, for precessing many elements at one time.
+In general, most routines are optimized for batch computation (see the tutorial on :doc:`batches`), that is, for precessing many elements at one time.
 For example, models support to be evaluated on a batch of inputs and to compute their weighted derivatives for a batch of inputs at once (also see